Sage-Bionetworks/agora2-infra/README.md

 ## Deployment Workflow
-To deploy Agora updates to one of the environments just merge code to the branch you would like to deploy to then Travis will take care of building, testing and deployming the Agora application.
+To deploy Agora updates to one of the environments just merge code to the branch you would like to deploy to then GH action will take care of building, testing and deployming the Agora application.